apoloval/mcp/README.md

 MCP is able to determine the file type by the file extension with the following
 criteria:

-* `file.bin` is interpreted and stored as binary file
+* `file.bin` is interpreted and stored as binary file.
+The binary file ID byte (`0xfe`) is automatically removed when dumped into the CAS file.
+Please remember that binary files in cassette do not include it.
 * `file.asc` is interpreted and stored as ASCII file.
 Its contents are automatically padded by MCP with EOF (end-of-file) bytes to have 256-byte aligned blocks required by MSX systems to load the file successfully.